lucchesilorenzo/watchwise/README.md

 ## Future Plans

-- Implement authentication and optimize user login/logout functionalities.
+- Implement authentication and optimize user login/logout functionalities
-- Enhance the front-end experience with a robust framework like React or Angular.
+- Enhance the front-end experience with a robust framework like React or Angular

 ## References